singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

 ### Try With Resources Enhancement

-Try with resources wad introduced in `java 7` it is a fantastic way of managing `AutoClosable` resources.
+Try with resources was introduced in `java 7`.
+It is a fantastic way of managing `AutoClosable` resources.

 Before `java 9` resource had to be created inside the `try`